Rhythms and Weekly Satsangs

 — Bhagavad Gita

 However, sometimes a child, though restless, wants to be allowed to stay.
 In such cases, we’d still take our child outside, saying that it required quiet behavior to go back in.
 There was no pressure on the children to conform to a standard that was beyond their capability, because we were also prepared to go home peacefully.
 If they agreed, we’d go back in, but sit in the back, in case we had to step out again.
-We considered this a training phase for the child to learn how to behave in a quiet environment.
+We considered this a training phase for the child to learn to behave in a quiet environment.
 (This process could be applied to any environment where quiet behavior is required.)

 Later on, for a good 10 years or more, my husband and I taught Ananda Sunday school, and we also helped lead special Sunday Services geared for families.
 These things made it much easier for families.
 And, in general, it seemed helpful to have some events where the families participated together in spiritual events.
 In other words, the process was important, as well as the content.
-If the same content was covered and yet there was never this shared spiritual experience as a family, it did not seem to have the nearly same degree of spiritual benefit to the children.
+If the same content was covered and yet without this shared spiritual experience as a family, it did not seem to have the same degree of spiritual benefit to the children.
 I will go into that more deeply in a later chapter.

 Our Elder Son, Peter